 7:30 amPick up from your hotel lobby.Drive to the Jiankou Great Wall (2 hours) The adventure begins at Xizhazi village.
 Once you leave the village, the hike is a decent uphill to reach the ruined tower-Zhengbeilou.

-This hike is about 11kms (4 hours walk), you can choose to do shortcuts at Ox-horn edge and save a lot of energy.
+This hike is about 11 km (4 hours walk), you can choose to do shortcuts at Ox-horn edge and save a lot of energy.
 If you don’t want to spend more time on your peace, please book our private tour.

 What to take for this hike?

-Comfortable shoes or boots is important.
+Comfortable shoes or boots are important.
 We suggest you bring: sunscreen, sunglasses, lip balm, cap.
 If you need hike poles, please let me know 1 day before the tour.